avaframe/AvaFrame/docs/moduleAna4Stats.rst

 Theory
 -----------
-This point-wise probability is expressed by the relative frequency of avalanche pressure exceeding 1kPa for a set of deterministic avalanche simulations derived from a range of input parameters (see :cite:`HyBeBu2019`).
+This point-wise probability is expressed by the relative frequency of avalanche peak flow field exceeding a certain threshold for a set of deterministic avalanche simulations derived from a range of input parameters (see :cite:`HyBeBu2019`).